rccyx/dotfiles/.config/hypr/README.md

 - Chrome runs in app mode for “native” webapps
 - Dwindle layout everywhere
 - Rounded corners, subtle blur, clean borders
-- No bar though, waybar is the default & I don't use it anymore.
+- No bar though, waybar is the default and I don't use it anymore.

 ## Autostart

-Everything important loads once:
+Everything loads once:

 - hyprpaper
 - mako